clux/vitae/README.md

 With dependencies installed, run `npm run develop`.

 ## Release
-Print and save as pdf in a webkit browser.
+Print and save as pdf in a webkit browser without headers and footers.

 ## License
 MIT-Licensed.
 See LICENSE file for details.